 When Mrs Brown’s Boys first came about back in 2011, it seemed the BBC had struck gold with their brand new comedy.
 But as with any successful show, the critics began to creep out of the woodworks by the bucket load – potentially making it the most ‘marmite’ show here in the UK.

-Ten years on and it seems the show – created by and starring Brendan O’Carroll – is going nowhere soon, much to the dismay of many, with the BBC announcing not one, not only the mainstay Christmas specials but also a four-part mini-series according to O’Carroll, who plays Maria Brown and is also the daughter of creator and star Brendan, who was speaking to the Radio Times.
+Ten years on and it seems the show – created by and starring Brendan O’Carroll – is going nowhere soon, much to the dismay of many, with the BBC announcing not one, but two Christmas specials for 2022 – alongside a four-part mini-series according to the Radio Times.

-The Sun, also reported that she said: “In October we’ll be filming Mrs Brown: two Christmas specials and the first of a miniseries of four episodes, the other three early next year.”
+The Sun reported earlier this year that Fiona O’Carroll – Brendan’s daughter – said: “In October we’ll be filming Mrs Brown: two Christmas specials and the first of a miniseries of four episodes, the other three early next year.”

-Last year, people took to Twitter to share in their anger over the announcement, viewers threatened to go as far as cancel their TV licenses – a tax which actually funds the content that goes on the BBC.
+Last year, people even threatened to go as far as to cancel their TV licenses – a tax that actually funds the content that goes on the BBC.